Want to build a camper van? This series of blog posts will help you do just that. In this post, we'll discuss choosing a base van.

 However, in 2001, Mercedes came up with a way around the chicken tax: they manufactured Mercedes Sprinter vans at their factory in Stuttgart, then removed the engine and shipped the engine and van body separately to their facility in Ladson, South Carolina, where the van was re-assembled, making it an "American-made" vehicle and avoiding the tariff.
 So the Mercedes Sprinter entered the market, and it was a big hit.

 Fast-forward to 2014: finally domestic auto-makers realized they needed to refresh their large commercial van models.
 Why not bring some of the models already available in the rest of the world home?
 Ford expanded its Kansa City factory (busy making Ford F-150 pickups, America's favorite vehicle for the previous twenty years) to build its full-size Ford Transit van as well.
 In 2014, Fiat purchased all of Chrysler, and in Chrysler's Saltillo, Mexico factory started production of the Ram Promaster, a rebadged Fiat Ducato with a Pentastar V6 gas engine as the standard powerplant.

-So nowadays the Sprinter, Transit and Promaster are really the three best choices for base vehicle for a camper van in North America currently.
-With their choice of wheelbase lengths, multiple roof heights, multiple engine options, they offer plenty of options for the camper van builder:
+So nowadays the Sprinter, Transit and Promaster are top choices for base vehicle for a camper van in North America.
+With their choice of wheelbase lengths, multiple roof heights, and multiple engine options, they offer plenty of configurations for the camper van builder: